Gastroesophageal reflux disease and heartburn

 - A type of cancer of the esophagus called adenocarcinoma, but only when the cancer has not invaded deeper than the mucosal lining of the esophagus

 Unfortunately, the benefits do not last in all patients.
 These procedures also carry potential complications, such as swallowing problems, which patients should discuss with their physicians.

 Esophagectomy.
 Esophagectomy is the surgical removal of all or part of the esophagus.
 Patients with Barrett's esophagus who are otherwise healthy are candidates for this procedure if biopsies show they have high-grade dysplasia or cancer.
 After the esophagus is removed, a new conduit for foods and fluids must be created to replace the esophagus.
 Alternatives include the stomach, colon, and a part of the small intestine called the jejunum.
 The stomach is the optimal choice.

 Surgery for GERD

 The standard surgical treatment for GERD is fundoplication.
-The goals of this procedure are to:
+The goal of this procedure is to:

 - Increase LES pressure and prevent acid backup (reflux)